Six Abodes of Murugan: Temples

-Practices
+Practices and festivals

-One of the main traditions of the six temples, is the tonsuring of devotees, who vow to discard their hair in imitation of the Palani deity.
-Another is the anointing of the head of the presiding deity's idol with sandalwood paste, at night, prior to the temple being closed for the day.
+One of the major traditions of the temples, is the tonsuring of devotees, who vow to discard their hair in imitation of the deity at Palani.
+Newborns may undergo a ritual of tonsuring and ear piercing at the temples.
+At Palani, the head of the presiding deity's idol is applied with sandalwood paste, at night, prior to the temple being closed for the day.
 The paste, upon being allowed to stay overnight, is said to acquire medicinal properties, and is much sought after and distributed to devotees, as rakkāla chandaṇam.
-A commonly followed worship practice involves devotees wearing ochre clothes and carrying a kavadi, an ornamental mount decked with flowers, glazed paper, and tinsel work, on foot for long distances.
+Panchamritam is a sacred sweet mixture made of banana, honey, ghee, jaggery and cardamom along with date fruits and Sugar candies, which is offered to Murugan.
+Worship practices involve devotees wearing ochre clothes and carrying a kavadi, a mount decked with flowers, and tinsel work, on foot for long distances.